anhphha/weather_app_finland-weather-analysis/README.md

 # Weather App Finland - Weather Analysis
-A web application to display weather updates
+A web application to display weather updates in Finland.

+The weather application will provide users with real-time weather information, forecasts, and other weather-related data, which can help them make better decisions about their day-to-day activities.

 ## Keys Features